Style Injection in Diffusion: A Training-free Approach for Adapting Large-scale Diffusion Models for Style Transfer

 \subsection{Initial Latent AdaIN}

-In artistic style transfer, the color tone generally takes up a significant portion of the style information.
+\Skip{ In conventional artistic style transfer~\cite{}, the integration of color tone into the style information is a common practice.
+However, even after implementing attention-based style injection, the output image often fails to capture the color tone of the style image, as shown in Fig.~\ref{}. } In artistic style transfer, the color tone generally takes up a significant portion of the style information.
 In this context, we observe that the style transfer only with attention-based style injection often fails in terms of capturing the color tone of the given style.
 As shown in Fig.~\ref{fig_color_tone}~(a), textures and local patterns are successfully transferred to the content image while the color tone of the content image still remains.
 Furthermore, even with injecting the \textit{query}, \textit{key}, and \textit{value} of styles, the resulting images still preserve the color tone of the content, as shown in Fig.~\ref{fig_color_tone}~(b).

 As substituting the self-attention features has less effects to color tone, we analyze the other vital part of DM; initial latent noise.
 One of the recent discoveries in DM is that the DM struggles to synthesize purely white or black images~\cite{nicholas2023offsetnoise}.
 Instead, they tend to generate images of median color as the initial noise is sampled from zero mean and unit variance.
 Thus, we hypothesize the statistics of initial noise largely affect the colors and brightness of generated images.